nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 The document MUST contain the following properties:
 - `id` REQUIRED.
 String containing a value that identifies the service definition.
 MAY be used to version the definition.
 - `endpoint` REQUIRED.
 String containing the URL where the server hosts the service endpoint.
 - `presentation_definition` REQUIRED.
-JSON object with the Presentation Definition (see [Presentation Exchange](https://identity.foundation/presentation-exchange/#presentation-definition)) describing requirements for presentations on the list.
+JSON object with the Presentation Definition (see [PE]) describing requirements for presentations on the list.
 - `presentation_max_validity` REQUIRED.
 JSON number containing the maximum validity period (number of seconds between `nbf` and `exp`) of a presentation in seconds.

 For example: